Dr. Michael Fennelly & Megan Weston, Directors

 Help Us Maintain Our Programs!

 Please consider making a donation of any amount to Athena Music Foundation.
-We are dedicated to our educational programs and to promoting classical music with passion and the highest artistic quality.
-Athena Music Foundation is a registered 501(c)(3) charitable organization (EIN 83-0589917).
+We are dedicated to our culturally inclusive music and educational programs, and to presenting performances with passion and the highest artistic quality.
+Athena Music Foundation remains committed to diversity, equity, and inclusion, and is a registered 501(c)(3) charitable organization EIN 83-0589917.
 Your donation is tax-deductible to the full extent of the law.
 Donate with your credit card or bank account via PayPal.
 Thank you!

 DONATE